-Domestic or commercial, Marchant Tree Care can offer a hedge cutting service, which you can book in advance, for the upcoming season.
-We welcome enquiries for small and large-scale work, and for all native hedge species.
-We offer detailed cutting and trimming, alongside practical advice, to deliver you a service our customers and clients can rely on.
+Domestic or commercial, Marchant Tree Care offers a hedge cutting service, which you can book in advance, for the upcoming season.
+Our company welcomes enquiries for small and large-scale work, and for all native hedge species.
+We offer detailed cutting and trimming, alongside practical advice, to deliver a service you can rely on.

-Located in Sevenoaks, Marchant Tree Care can provide hedge cutting services in nearby Orpington, and in all surrounding Kent, London and South of England areas.
+Located in Sevenoaks, Marchant Tree Care provides hedge trimming services in nearby Orpington and the surrounding areas we cover across Kent.
+With our manpower, resources and experience, we also fulfil contracts in London and across the South of England.

 Please contact us on 07585 447172 to make a booking.

-We use trained and accredited arborists to prune, trim and cut hedges for everybody, from private homeowners to businesses, and on a contract basis for schools and local authorities.
-Services include work on smaller shrubs and hedges. we are particularly adept in bringing overgrown hedges back into control to make movement around your home or business easier.
+We use trained and accredited arborists to prune, trim and cut hedges for everybody, from private homeowners to businesses.
+This includes work on a contract basis for schools and local authorities.
+Our team happily works on smaller shrubs and hedges, and we are especially adept in bringing overgrown hedges back under control, making movement around your home or business easier.

-If maintenance is too difficult, if you have urgent hedge cutting needs, or if you want to remove a hedge completely, we can help.
-We also plant and replant hedges to give property owners in Sevenoaks, Orpington and the surrounding areas a more versatile range of solutions, tailored to their needs.
+If maintenance is too difficult, if you have urgent hedge trimming needs, or if you want to remove a hedge completely, we can help.
+We also plant and replant hedges to give property owners in Orpington, Sevenoaks and the surrounding areas a more versatile range of solutions, tailored to exact needs.

 Because we understand that busy lifestyles, not owning the correct tools and physical limitations can all impact maintenance, Marchant Tree Care helps with the following:

-For most species, we recommend hedge cutting on a biannual basis (twice yearly) to keep them maintained and in a condition that helps them to benefit from continuous care.
+For most species, we recommend hedge cutting on a biannual basis (twice yearly) to keep them well-maintained and in a healthy condition – something you can preserve with continuous care.
 Should you have hedges in difficult-to-reach areas, this won’t be a problem.
 Our personnel have access to specialist tools and equipment, and the training required to use them safely.

-We can visit properties in Sevenoaks and Orpington, and across Kent, London and Southern England, to provide a hedge cutting and maintenance service for all species:
+We visit properties in Sevenoaks and Orpington, as well as those across Kent, London and Southern England, to provide a hedge maintenance and cutting service for all species:

 Beech – Box – Cedar – Conifer – Deciduous – Evergreens – Hornbeam – Leylandii – Low-Growing – Privet – Willow – Yew